- 23 Aug 2023

 - First, choose the extension dashboard you want to share if your base has multiple dashboards

 - Then, click the expand icon to view the extensions dashboard in fullscreen

 - Copy the URL from your browser, the URL should end with

 For larger bases, when may pause certain extensions if they could slow down the base during loading.
 You can still resume using them if you click the ‘Load extension’ button on each extension, or the ‘Load all extensions’ banner at the top of the Extensions dashboard.

 With the Blocks SDK, you can use React to create your own real-time, interactive extensions that live in Airtable.
 We host your code, so you don't have to worry about servers or setup.
 You can create your extension in your own development environment and import your favorite npm packages.

 The full API Reference and tutorial guides for the Blocks SDK can be found on our developers site .
-If you are looking for help with development, check out the Custom Extensions section of our community forum.

 We cover the ins and outs of managing extensions on a base in this support article.

 If you downgrade to the Free plan, then existing installations of extensions in your bases will be disabled.
 This means that you will be unable to view or interact with these extensions.

 If, in the future, you decide to re-upgrade your workspace plan to a paid plan, the disabled extensions in your bases will be reenabled with the same settings that they had at the time when you downgraded